Why Snow Guards are Necessary!

 Perhaps the reason for gutter companies' lack of awareness is because snow guards are mounted on the roof surface, so that installers regard the product as outside their territory.
 Others may believe it is more profitable to move on and install another gutter system at another home, rather than spending the time to put snow guards on a roof.

 "But the fact is that you can make money installing snow guards," replies McMullen.
 "You get a wholesale price to buy 100 at a time, which is basically one house.
 The installation is easy.
 You just have to be comfortable walking on the roof.
-After that, you can earn a generous mark-up."

 Putting Snow on Hold